PSU Football

 First NFL Draft with 2 or more PSU 1st Rounders2 in 1974—Ed O’Neil LB #8 to the Detroit Lions & John Cappelletti TB #11 to the LA Rams

-First Penn Stater selected by the AFL in 1960 Inaugural Draft (which was actually held in Nov.
-1959)Richie Lucas QB #1 by Buffalo Bills (Lucas was technically assigned #1 to Buffalo ahead of the draft as part of a protected territorial allotment plan, so he wasn’t a true overall AFL #1)—Lucas was also selected #4 overall by the Washington Redskins in the 1960 NFL Draft but opted to play for Bills (Lucas was PSU’s 2nd all-time NFL 1st Round pick after Lenny Moore)
+First Penn Stater selected by the AFL in its Inaugural 1960 Draft (which was actually held in Nov.-Dec.
+1959)Richie Lucas QB #1 by Buffalo Bills (Lucas was technically assigned #1 to Buffalo ahead of the draft as part of a protected territorial allotment of certain top players, so he wasn’t the true overall AFL #1)—Lucas was also selected #4 overall by the Washington Redskins in the 1960 (Dec.
+1959) NFL Draft but opted to sign with the AFL Bills (Lucas was PSU’s 2nd all-time NFL 1st Round pick after Lenny Moore in 1956)